The European Antitrust Review 2015 • Section 4: Country chapters

 Legal review and limitation

 Decisions of the FCO in which it holds that there has been an infringement of the cartel prohibition and imposes a fine are subject to full review by the Higher Regional Court of Düsseldorf.
 Judgments by the Higher Regional Court may be appealed on questions of law to the Federal Supreme Court.
 Investigations by the FCO become time-barred five years after the infringement has come to an end.
-The opening of an investigation by the FCO, the European Commission or a competition authority of another EU member state suspends the limitation period.
+The opening of an investigation by the FCO, the EU Commission or a competition authority of another EU member state suspends the limitation period.

 If it upholds a fining decision of the FCO which is under appeal, the Higher Regional Court of Düsseldorf may decrease or increase the amount of the fine.
 In a recent case the court increased the fines against members of a cartel by 33 per cent in total and by up to 85 per cent for individual companies.

-Next Chapter: Germany: IP & Antitrust
+Next Chapter: Germany: IP and Antitrust